 The sector encompasses two relatively distinct areas, with most people working in the sector involved in public administration and defence, the remainder operate in professional, technical and scientific roles, for example those in law and legal services.

 One occupational group that grew between 2011 to 2016 was that of Barristers, judges, solicitors and related professionals, with moderate growth, of 1.2% speeding to an annual average of 11.8% between 2015 and 2016.

 Figure 1: This chart displays the changes in employment in selected legal and security occupations over two time periods, highlighting the changing trends as three out of four occupations change from negative or static growth to positive growth.
 Data from National Skills Bulletin, 2017.
 SOLAS Skills and Labour Market Research Unit.

 However, in all other legal and security occupations there were declines in average annual employment growth.
 For example, army personnel fell 5.4% per year on average and Gardai fell 4.7% per year on average.

 Following from the National Skills Bulletin, 2017

 Key points for selected legal and security occupations

-- Almost 70% of overall employment was concentrated in public administration and defence, while a further 25% was in professional, scientific and technical activities
+- Two thirds of overall employment was concentrated in public administration and defence, while a further one quarter was in professional, scientific and technical activities

-- Almost all persons employed as legal professionals (i.e. barristers, judges, solicitors and related legal professionals) had attained third level qualifications; at the lower end of the educational spectrum, one fifth of army personnel had attained lower secondary or less qualifications (Figure 9.8.4)
+- Almost all persons employed as legal professionals (i.e. barristers, judges, solicitors and related legal professionals) had attained third level qualifications; the corresponding share was 42% for employed army personnel and 53% for protective service workers; 18% of employed army personnel and 12% of protective services workers had attained lower secondary or less qualification